konfou/konfou.github.io/_posts/2021-04-14-yu-gi-oh-card-game-for-classic-anime-viewers.md

 ## Extra deck

-The _extra deck_  contains monsters that can be special  summoned in the _extra monster  zone_.
+The _extra deck_  contains monsters that can be special  summoned in the _main monster zone_ and _extra monster zone_.
 The extra monster zone is shared for the  two duelists but normally only one  of the two positions can be used  from each one.
 It replaced the  _fusion deck_ when synchro monster got  introduced.
 Before then  fusion and ritual  monsters where the only monsters that could  be special summoned.
 For reminder, fusion monsters  require specific  monsters, called  _fusion materials_,  and a fusion summoning  card such  as, the  known from  the anime,  {% include ygocard.html  search='Polymerization' %}.
 Ritual monsters  are special summoned with a  specific ritual summoning card.
 In  contrast to fusion and all other special summoned monsters, ritual monster cards are placed